epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p3_05.png" alt="p3_05.png"/>

 > [!NOTE]
-> AIRS Discovery should have automatically discovered the VPCs and k8s namespaces within your GCP project.
+> AIRS Discovery should have automatically discovered the VPC networks, including the k8s namespaces you created in the previous task.

 5. Select `AI Runtime Security` and set the following values: